 This module provides an introduction to a range of non-Hollywood, international cinemas.
-Cinemas typically covered will include European, Asian and African ones but also embrace other world cinemas.
-The module will look closely at films in terms of close analysis and issues like genre, but it will also locate cinema in the broader industrial and socio-historical context.
+Cinemas typically covered include European, Asian and African ones as well as other world cinemas.
+The module will look carefully at films in terms of close analysis and issues like genre and auteurism, but it will also locate cinema in the broader industrial and socio-historical context.
 Complementing Reading the Screen with its introduction to film and television studies, this module will give students a growing awareness of the diversity of international cinema both in terms of its own stylistic choices but also in relation to the contexts to which it responds.